Celtic League: Campaigns

 The Celtic League also campaigns for a united Ireland, and the return of the Loire-Atlantique department to Brittany.
 Over the years, the Celtic League has campaigned consistently in support of the languages in Celtic nations, and for the return of ancient artefacts, removed from Celtic countries to museums outside of these areas – amongst these are the Lewis chessmen and the Chronicles of Mann.

 The Manx branch of the Celtic League successfully campaigned for the Calf of Man island to be transferred from the National Trust of England, Wales and Northern Ireland to the local Manx National Heritage.

 In the mid-1990s, the Celtic League started a campaign to have the word "Alba" on the Scottish football and rugby tops.
 Since 2005, the Scottish Football Association have supported the use of Scottish Gaelic on their teams's strip in recognition of the language's revival in Scotland.
 However, the SRU is still being lobbied to have "Alba" on the national rugby strip.

 The Celtic League has also passed a motion to support the general aims of Independence First, which aims for a referendum on Scottish independence.

-In 2010, the Celtic League sought to prevent retailers selling the flag of England in Cornwall, criticising it as "foreign".

-Political status of countries

-The political status of the Celtic League's suggested six Celtic nations varies widely.
-Both the UK and France were traditionally very centralised states.

-The following Celtic nations have some degree of autonomy, although Ireland consists of the territory of two sovereign states: